airbnb/chronon/GOVERNANCE.md

 # Licensing, Copyright / Ownership

 The code will be licensed under the standard Apache v2 license without any modifications.
 This is the most popular, permissive, liability-and-warranty-voiding open-source license.
-Apache v2 on github also simultaneously covers the “Contributor License Agreement (CLA)” - which is to say we won’t be creating another CLA.
-Combined with github’s policy on contributions the CLA is inferred by the clause below.

-“Whenever you add Content to a repository containing notice of a license, you license that Content under the same terms, and you agree that you have the right to license that Content under those terms.”

 The ownership/copyright of the project will belong to “The Chronon Authors” which is a collective group of people that have contributed code and documentation to the project - any one with a github PR that’s been committed.
-This is standard industry practice and is followed by companies such as Google and Organizations such as Linux foundation - more details here and here.
+This is standard industry practice and is followed by companies such as Google and Organizations such as Linux foundation - more details [here](https://opensource.google/documentation/reference/releasing/authors) and [here](https://www.linuxfoundation.org/blog/blog/copyright-notices-in-open-source-software-projects).

 # Appendix